 What Happens In The Days After You File For Divorce?

 When you file your Complaint for Divorce, your case will be assigned a case number and a judge.
-Depending on the local court rules, you may receive a notice that pleadings must be filed electronically, or your case may be immediately set for a hearing, usually at least 60 days in advance.
+Depending on the local court rules, you may receive a notice that pleadings must be filed electronically, or your case may be immediately set for a status conference, usually at least 60 days in advance.

 - Your spouse picking up the papers and signing an Acknowledgment of Service

 - A friend handing them to him or her and then signing an Affidavit of Service

 - Your lawyer mailing the papers to him or her with a return receipt

 - A process server formally serving him or her at home or at work